baysao/nodejs-request/Readme.md

 Request data in callback has next parameters:

-- id - field 'id' from request body,
+- id - field 'id' from request body.
 - status - status of data, it's determined by request body field "webix_operation" else set "read".
     For change order operation needed field "webix_move_id" from request body with id of data, and request data parameter 'status' will be set "move".